Satisfiability Modulo Exponential Integer Arithmetic: Implementation and Evaluation

-We ran \swine with both supported backend solvers (\tool{Z3} and \tool{CVC5}).
-To evaluate the impact of the different components of our approach, we also tested with configurations where we disabled rewriting, symmetry lemmas, bounding lemmas, interpolation lemmas, or monotonicity lemmas.
-All experiments were performed on \tool{StarExec} \cite{starexec} with a wall clock timeout of $10$s and a memory limit of $128$GB per example.
+We first report on our experiments on the \tool{LoAT} Problems.
+To evaluate the impact of the different components of our approach, we tested with configurations where we disabled rewriting, symmetry lemmas, monotonicity lemmas, bounding lemmas, prime lemmas, induction lemmas, interpolation lemmas, or phasing.
+All experiments were performed on the \href{https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/article/fbd107191cf14c4b8307f44f545cf68a/}{CLAIX-2023-HPC nodes} of the RWTH Uni\-ver\-si\-ty High Performance Computing Cluster\footnote{\url{https://help.itc.rwth-aachen.de/service/rhr4fjjutttf}} with a memory limit of 10560 MiB ($\approx$~11GB) and a timeout of 10~s per example.
 We chose a small timeout, as \tool{LoAT} usually has to discharge many SMT problems to solve a single verification task.
 So in our setting, each individual SMT problem should be solved quickly.

-The results can be seen in \Cref{tab1,tab2,tab3,tab4}, where VB means ``virtual best''.
-All but $48$ of the $4627$ benchmarks can be solved, and all unsolved benchmarks are Complexity Problems.
-All CHC Comp Problems can be solved with both backend solvers.
-Considering Complexity and Termination Problems, \tool{Z3} and \tool{CVC5} perform almost equally well on unsatisfiable instances, but \tool{Z3} solves more satisfiable instances.
+The results can be seen in \Cref{tab1,tab2,tab3,tab4}.
+All but two of the $4627$ benchmarks can be solved by \swinez.
+Most configurations, including \swinel, can solve all CHC Comp and Termination Problems.
+The only exceptions are the configurations without bounding or interpolation lemmas, which clearly shows their importance.

-Regarding the different components of our approach, our evaluation shows that the impact of rewriting is quite significant.
-For example, it enables \tool{Z3} to solve 81 additional Complexity Problems.
-Symmetry lemmas enable \tool{Z3} to solve more Complexity Problems, but they are less helpful for \tool{CVC5}.
-In fact, symmetry lemmas are needed for most of the examples where \tool{Z3} succeeds but \tool{CVC5} fails, so they seem to be challenging for \tool{CVC5}, presumably due to the use of ``$\mod$''.
-Bounding and interpolation lemmas are crucial for proving satisfiability.
-In particular, disabling interpolation lemmas harms more than disabling any other feature, which shows their importance.
-For example, \tool{Z3} can only prove satisfiability of $3$ CHC Comp Problems without interpolation lemmas.

-Interestingly, only \tool{CVC5} benefits from monotonicity lemmas, which enable it to solve more Complexity Problems.
-From our experience, \tool{CVC5} explores the search space in a more systematic way than \tool{Z3}, so that subsequent candidate models often have a similar structure.
-Then monotonicity lemmas can help \tool{CVC5} to find structurally different candidate models.

-Remarkably, disabling a single component does not reduce the number of $\unsat$'s significantly.
-Thus, we also evaluated configurations where \emph{all} components were disabled, so that $\exp$ is just an uninterpreted function.
-This reduces the number of $\sat$ results dramatically, but most $\unsat$ instances can still be solved.
-Hence, most of them do not require reasoning about exponentials, so it would be interesting to obtain instances where proving $\unsat$ is more challenging.
+The Complexity Problems (\Cref{tab3}) are by far the hardest, and thus also the most interesting.
+Here, \swinez clearly outperforms \swinel (2 vs.\ 58 unsolved instances).
+Moreover, \Cref{tab3} shows that all components of our approach except for monotonicity lemmas, prime lemmas, and induction lemmas are crucial for the performance of \swinez on this benchmark set.
+Thus, \emph{phasing} is the main reason why \swinez is superior to \swinel on the satisfiable instances from our benchmark suite.